Fix: “An Internel Error Occurred” Connecting to RDP

 Opening Advanced Folder Settings

-5. Click Change and type the username of your local account
+5. Click Change and enter your local account username.

 Click Change